Wang Xiaoshuai’s ‘So Long, My Son’ Earns Six APSA Nominations

 The youth film section is particularly strong.
 It includes nominations for human-trafficking drama “Buoyancy,” China-Hong Kong co-production “The Crossing,” China’s “A First Farewell,” Afghanistan’s “The Orphanage,” and Bhutan-Nepal-Germany venture “The Red Phallus.”

-Other notable selections include New Zealand-China co-production “Mosley” and Japan’s “Weathering With You,” in the animated feature category, “The Australian Dream” and “One Child Nation” in the documentary feature section, and a cinematography nomination for Teoh Gay Hian, DoP on Indonesia’s “The Science of Fictions.”
+Other notable selections include New Zealand-China co-production “Mosley” and Japan’s “Weathering With You” in the animated feature category, “The Australian Dream” and “One Child Nation” in the documentary feature section, and a cinematography nomination for Teoh Gay Hian for Indonesia’s “The Science of Fictions.”

 Nominations for the FIAPF Award and for members of the jury deciding the APSAs will be announced shortly.
 The prizes will be presented at a ceremony in Brisbane, Australia, on Nov.
 21.